docker/docs/network/packet-filtering-firewalls.md

 ## Docker and ufw

+[Uncomplicated Firewall](https://launchpad.net/ufw){: target="_blank" rel="noopener"}
-Uncomplicated Firewall (ufw) is a frontend that ships with Debian and Ubuntu, and it lets you manage firewall rules.
+(ufw) is a frontend that ships with Debian and Ubuntu, and it lets you manage firewall rules.
 Docker and ufw use iptables in ways that make them incompatible with each other.

 When you publish a container's ports using Docker, traffic to and from that container gets diverted before it goes through the ufw firewall settings.
-Docker routes container traffic in the `nat` table, which means that packets are diverted before it reaches the `filter` table that ufw uses.
+Docker routes container traffic in the `nat` table, which means that packets are diverted before it reaches the `INPUT` and `OUTPUT` chains that ufw uses.
 Packets are routed before the firewall rules can be applied, effectively ignoring your firewall configuration.